 B4FV Season Two

-There's really only two extremely minor changes I want to make to this before I class it as complete.
-Make Outside of Time Part 2 as good as Part 1, definitely longer as it is like half its size, and rework a scene that's bothered me for years in Broken Wreck.
-Depending on how the rest of the year goes and what I decide to do with the release schedule next year, I'd like to get both out the way sooner rather than later.
+There's really only one extremely minor change I want to make to this before I class it as complete.
+Make Outside of Time Part 2 as good as Part 1, definitely longer as it is like half its size.
+I'm hoping it's little more than a week's job.

 What's Been Done Already?

 It may seem like the rest of the reboot's an age away from being finished, and you'd be right.
 It doesn't mean that little has been accomplished already.
-Season One's in its final hour and two seasons are already (more or less) out of the picture.
+Four seasons are already out of the picture, three remain.
 Let's take a quick look.

 Season Three - 6 episodes.